nicholascheng94/nicholascheng94.github.io/_posts/2023-09-19-first-post.md

 TDDFT to carry out the geometry optimizations, but I first need to understand whether it makes sense.
 I need to benchmark DeltaSCF and TDDFT for some system that actually works to understand whether this is a workable solution.

+I am trying out some tests on hexagonal boron nitride (hBN) to see how much is necessary to squash the negative frequencies.